CSRessel/advent-of-code/README.md

 Haven't finalized what I want out of this year...
 Tenatively:

 - [ ] Familiarize with some [more interesting Python language features](https://www.youtube.com/playlist?list=PLdQruVCKu10k5p2lK04KJuKEeUuXOeH6F)
+- [x] Re-famliarize with some Python type hints and type checking
 - [ ] Setup a convenient command runner for scaffolding/testing/solving, decoupled from languages (like [`just`](https://just.systems/) or [`task`](https://taskfile.dev/))
 - [ ] Solve 50 ⭐'s (not sure if I'm that invested or not, we'll see)